The Problem With Data Security

 “If I hammer or drill a hole through the hard drive, nobody can retrieve data from it.”

-The fact remains that a hard drive must be completely demagnetized to guarantee that the hard drive is wiped clean.
+However, it remains that a hard drive must be demagnetized to guarantee the hard drive is wiped clean.

 The Solution That Nobody Talks About